ghostfolio/ghostfolio/README.md

 Open http://localhost:3333 in your browser and accomplish these steps:

 1. Create a new user via _Get Started_ (this first user will get the role `ADMIN`)
-1. Go to the _Admin Control Panel_ and click _Gather All Data_ to fetch historical data
+1. Go to the _Market Data_ tab in the _Admin Control Panel_ and click _Gather All Data_ to fetch historical data
 1. Click _Sign out_ and check out the _Live Demo_

 #### Upgrade Version